 \begin{definition} If $K \subset S^3$ is a knot, then $\bar K_{q,t}(K) := \bar K_{q,t}(S^3\setminus K, f)$, where the map $f:G \to S^3\setminus K$ is the map described technically in the previous paragraph (and graphically in Figure \ref{tadpole}). \end{definition}

-\begin{remark} There are many choices of an arc in an annulus connecting the two boundary components, but the definition does not depend on this choice because all such choices are isotopic via an isotopy that does not fix the embedding of $G$, and such isotopies are allowed in the definition of a `framed link compatible with $f$.' \end{remark}
+\begin{remark} There are many choices of an arc in an annulus connecting the two boundary components, but the definition does not depend on this choice because all such choices are isotopic (via an isotopy that does not fix the embedding of $G$).
+Such isotopies are explicitly allowed in the definition of a `framed link compatible with $f$' (see the first sentence of Definition \ref{def:3manqt} and the last sentence of Remark \ref{rmk:3manrephrasing}). \end{remark}

 As was mentioned in the previous section, the vector space $\bar K_{q,t}(K)$ is a bimodule over $K_{q,t}(S^1 \times S^1)$.
-In general, the right module structure is non-canonical, but with our specific choice of $f:G \to S^3 \setminus K$, the right module structure is in fact canonical.
+In general, the right module structure is non-canonical, but with our specific choice of $f:G \to S^3 \setminus K$, there is a canonical choice for the right module structure.

-In more detail, we let $N_G$ be a closed tubular neighborhood of the loop in the graph $G$, and we let $T_p$ be the boundary of $N_G$ (which is a punctured torus).
+In more detail, we let $N_G$ be a closed tubular neighborhood of the loop in the graph $G$, and we let $T_p$ be the boundary of $N_G$ (which is a punctured torus, where the puncture corresponds to the arc in the graph $G$).
 Up to isotopy there is a unique loop $m_G$ in $T_p$ that is contractible in $N_G$.
 By construction, there is a loop $l_G$ in $T$ that is isotopic to the meridian of $K$, and up to isotopy this loop is unique.
 (The loops $m_G$ and $l_G$ are the meridian and longitude of $G$ if $G$ is viewed as the unknot inside of $S^3$.)